alonrbar/redux-classic/README.md

 #### connect

-One of the most useful features of redux-app is the ability to `connect` components.
+If you're using redux-app with Angular or Aurelia you may need an alternative to react-redux's connect.
+This is what this decorator is all about.

 Connected components are *references* to other components.
 The connection is achieved using a "smart getter".
 It is smart in that sense that it waits for the target component to be available and than replace itself (i.e. the getter) with a simple reference to the target object, thus preventing further unnecessary invocations of the getter.

 You can use IDs to connect to a specific component or omit the ID to connect to the first instance that redux-app finds.

-You can connect a view to parts of the app tree, as shown in the next example.
-You can also connect two, or more, components to a single source inside your app tree.
-To see a working example of the latter checkout the [examples](https://github.com/alonrbar/redux-app-examples) repository.
+You can connect a view to parts of the app tree, as shown in the next example. ~~You can also connect two, or more, components to a single source inside your app tree.
+To see a working example of the latter checkout the [examples](https://github.com/alonrbar/redux-app-examples) repository.~~ Connecting two components inside the app tree is deprecated.

 **Remember**: When connecting components there should always be at least one non-connected instance of that component in your ReduxApp tree (a.k.a. the "source" component).